InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Renting bikes is a viable public transportation option.
 (Image: Shutterstock)

 In your rural area, you were probably used to driving long distances, even for everyday errands.
 In a city, many of your commutes may end up on foot or via public transportation, depending on your preference or location.
-From trains and subways to buses, scooters, and bikes, cities have the transportation means to help you explore opportunities outside your car.
-Expensive parking, lack of space, higher gas prices, and traffic may deter you from getting in your car.
-Many city residents sell their cars to save money on gas and parking.
+From trains and subways to buses, scooters, and bikes, cities offer the transportation means to help you explore opportunities outside your car.
+Expensive parking, lack of space, higher gas prices, and traffic may deter you from driving.
+In fact, many city residents sell their cars to save money on gas and parking.

-You may think you can’t live without your car, but it’s important to shift your mindset and weigh the pros and cons of transitioning to public transportation or shared ride options.
+You may think you can’t live without your car.
+However, it’s important to shift your mindset and weigh the pros and cons of transitioning to public transportation or shared ride options.
 It’s easier to give up space or your local restaurant than it is to sell your car, but you should understand the benefits that come with the change.